You can find more information about the Analytics module in the dedicated article.

 2. Additional controls for this chart

-- Throughput trend - show average interval to easily follow trends and patterns.
+- WIP trend - show average interval to easily follow trends and patterns.
 You can apply the percentiles in order to get the probabilistic view.

 - Cursor - you can use the cursor options to display dates, daily WIP, or both of the current positions of your mouse pointer.